 \section{Related Work}

 NAS has been studied since at least the 1990s and has gained significant attention in the past few years \cite{kitano1990designing, stanley2002evolving, zoph2017neural}.
-Some of the most popular recent techniques for NAS include evolutionary algorithms \cite{amoebanet, maziarz2018evolutionary}, reinforcement learning \cite{zoph2017neural, enas, pnas, efficientnets}, Bayesian optimization (BO)~\cite{nasbot, auto-keras}, and gradient descent \cite{darts}.
-Recent papers have highlighted the need for fair and reproducible NAS comparisons~\cite{randomnas, nasbench, lindauer2019best}.
-There are several works which predict the validation accuracy of neural networks \cite{peephole, tapas, zhang2018graph}, or the curve of validation accuracy with respect to training time \cite{klein2016learning, domhan2015speeding, baker2017accelerating}.
-A recent algorithm, AlphaX, uses a meta neural network to perform NAS \cite{alphax}.
-The search is progressive, and each iteration makes a small change to the current neural network, rather than choosing a completely new neural network.
-A few recent papers use graph neural networks (GNNs) to encode neural architectures in NAS~\cite{shi2019multi, dvae}.
-Unlike the path encoding, these algorithms require re-training a GNN for each new dataset.
+Some of the most popular recent techniques for NAS include evolutionary algorithms \cite{maziarz2018evolutionary}, reinforcement learning \cite{zoph2017neural, enas}, BO~\cite{nasbot}, and gradient descent \cite{darts}.
 For a survey of neural architecture search, see~\cite{nas-survey}.

+Initial BO approaches defined a distance function between architectures~\cite{nasbot, auto-keras}.
+There are several works that predict the validation accuracy of neural networks~\cite{klein2016learning, peephole, tapas, zhang2018graph, baker2017accelerating}.
+A few recent papers have used Bayesian optimization with a graph neural network as a predictor~\cite{ma2019deep, shi2019multi}, however, they do not conduct an ablation study of all components of the framework.
+In this work, we do not claim to invent the BO + neural predictor framework, however, we give the most in-depth analysis that we are aware of, which we use to design a high-performance instantiation of this framework.

 There is also prior work on using neural network models in BO for hyperparameter optimization \cite{snoek2015scalable, springenberg2016bayesian}, The explicit goal of these papers is to improve the efficiency of Gaussian process-based BO from cubic to linear time, not to develop a different type of prediction model in order to improve the performance of BO with respect to the number of iterations.

-Ensembles of neural networks is a popular approach for uncertainty estimates, shown in many settings to be more effective than all other methods such as Bayesian neural networks even for an ensemble of size five~\cite{lakshminarayanan2017simple, beluch2018power, choi2016ensemble, snoek2019can}.
-We provide additional details and related work on NAS, BO, and architecture prediction in the appendix.